Lipizzan Horse

 Intro

-The Lipizzan or Lipizzaner is perhaps most well known for their fine performing stallions from the Spanish Riding School in Vienna which is the oldest riding academy in the world.
+The Lipizzan or Lipizzaner is perhaps most well known for their fine performing stallions from the Spanish Riding School in Vienna, which is the oldest riding academy in the world.
 The Lipizzan breed is named for the village of Lipizza near the northwest border of Italy (before the 2nd World War anyway).
 Austria is actually credited with the origins of the breed because Lipizza was theirs during the breed’s development.

 Origins

 The Spanish animals were introduced to Austria in 1562 when a court stud was founded at Kladruber and another was established in Lipizza in 1580.
 Bloodlines were shared, however the Kladruber animals were bred more as carriage animals and the Lipizzana held purer Iberian blood.
+Stud book records date back to 1701, but they are incomplete at best.
+So a breed type is hard to decipher.
+However the original animal was very Spanish in character.

 Features